 Flexible learning is an evolving initiative overseen by the Provost.
 It incorporates evidence-based, technology-enabled teaching methods across all UBC faculties to improve the learning experience for students.
 For more information about funding for flexible learning projects through the Teaching and Learning Enhancement Fund and other resources for teachers and students, visit UBC’s flexible learning website.

-UBC has a long tradition of supporting lifelong learning, and is working with the faculties across campuses to offer more choices to traditional and non-traditional students, and alumni.
+Our courses and programs continue UBC’s long tradition of supporting lifelong learning, bringing our faculty expertise to a wide range of learners.
 Learn more about how career and personal education is developing at UBC.

 The Institute for the Scholarship of Teaching and Learning (ISoTL) is a research institute within the Centre for Teaching, Learning and Technology (CTLT), that supports research and reflection on teaching and learning, with the aim to inform and enhance practice, both locally and internationally.
 Its aim is to deepen engagement of faculty members and experts in educational research from across campus to evaluate evidence-based practices in Higher Education, and it advocates for an effective reciprocity between research and practice.
 To find out more, visit the ISoTL website.

 The First Nations House of Learning (FNHL) is a coordinating and strategic planning unit for Indigenous programs and initiatives at UBC.
 FNHL works to support successful interactions between Indigenous academic, cultural and community programs at UBC and throughout the broader Indigenous community.
 It directs the operations of the First Nations Longhouse that serves as a centre for Indigenous students across UBC and as a programming space for Indigenous programs and events.

 Find out what the freedom to pursue open thinking leads to at UBC.